sbw986/WB_Program_Generator/README.md

 Users must provide three files in the 'Import' directory: bga.csv, chip.csv, .WIR

+bga.csv:

-bga.csv - This file should be arranged into three columns: Finger #, Finger X Origin (um), Finger Y Origin (um).
-The 'xml_to_csv.py' script can be used to convert an APD generated xml output to the required CSV formatting.
+* This file should be arranged into three columns: Finger #, Finger X Origin (um), Finger Y Origin (um).

+* The 'xml_to_csv.py' script can be used to convert an APD generated xml output to the required CSV formatting.

+chip.csv:

-chip.csv - This file should be arranged into four columns: Pad ID value, Pad #, Pad X Origin (nm), Pad Y Origin (nm).
+* This file should be arranged into four columns: Pad ID value, Pad #, Pad X Origin (nm), Pad Y Origin (nm).

-The 'cif_to_csv.py' script can be used to convert a CIF file to the required CSV format.
+* The 'cif_to_csv.py' script can be used to convert a CIF file to the required CSV format.

+.WIR:

-.WIR - Template .WIR file copied from any K&S Bonder program.
+* Template .WIR file copied from any K&S Bonder program.

 ### RUNNING ###